-Wellhead protection permit applications shall be submitted to the director of Water Supply, and shall include:
+A. We head protection permit applications shall be submitted to the director of Water Supply, and shall include:

-The name, address, and phone number of the applicant who will be responsible for implementation of best management practices;
+1. The name, address, and phone number of the applicant who will be responsible for implementation of best management practices;

-Verification of property ownership; authorization by all property owners if the applicant is not the sole owner of the subject property.
+2. Verification of property ownership; authorization by all property owners if the applicant is not the sole owner of the subject property.

-The tax map key of the project site; 3.
+The tax map key of the project site;

-A plot plan showing the project location on the tax map key parcel:
+4. A plot plan showing the project location on the tax map key parcel;